freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

 devices that are powered down, SecureDrop's servers are designed to be always-on, with the exception of a nightly reboot after automatic upgrades are applied.
-Given this update schedule, with FDE enabled, the servers would become unreachable once every 24 hours until an administrator entered the full-disk encryption passphrase via the console, and during that time, Sources and Journalists would be unable to access your instance.
+Given this update schedule, with FDE enabled, the servers would become unreachable once every 24 hours until an Administrator entered the full-disk encryption passphrase via the console, and during that time, Sources and Journalists would be unable to access your instance.

-The increased responsibility for administrators, as well as the daily downtime and limited scenarios in which FDE would be a net security benefit, inform this recommendation, but you may make a decision based on your own requirements.
+The increased responsibility for Administrators, as well as the daily downtime and limited scenarios in which FDE would be a net security benefit, inform this recommendation, but you may make a decision based on your own requirements.
 (See this `GitHub issue <https://github.com/freedomofpress/securedrop/issues/511#issuecomment-50823554>`_